 To become a real estate agent, you must undergo a state-specific licensing process.
 Although the steps and their order vary from state to state, here’s the general process:

-Learn more about the seven steps to becoming a real estate agent and your state’s requirements to get started.
+Learn more about the steps to becoming a real estate agent and your state’s requirements to get started.

 Step 3: Choose the right brokerage.